temporalio/documentation/blog/temporal-transparency-update-2.md

 **Latest Release at Time of Writing:** V0.27.0

-Hope everyone is having a great Friday, I'm here to share our second V1 status update as part of our continued effort to be more transparent.
+Hope everyone is having a great Friday.
+I'm happy to share our second V1 status update as part of our continued effort to be more transparent.

 ## Update July, 17, 2020